Ian Gellatly, PhD

 Topics and Contexts

-Gellatly’s research interests include topics such as diversity/inclusion (people with disabilities), leadership, work attitudes, knowledge sharing/hiding, safety climate, and employee withdrawal (attendance and turnover).
-His research examines the interplay between person and situational factors in a variety of different contexts, such as virtual work, health-care organizations and professions, non-profit agencies (e.g., employment of persons with disabilities), primary industries (e.g., oil and gas; construction), and ride-sharing (e.g., Uber).
+Gellatly’s research interests include topics such as diversity/inclusion (people with disabilities), leadership, work attitudes, motivation/engagement, knowledge sharing/hiding, safety climate, and employee withdrawal (attendance and turnover).
+His research examines the interplay between person and situational factors in a variety of applied contexts, such as virtual work, health-care organizations and professions, non-profit agencies (e.g., employment of persons with disabilities), primary industries (e.g., mining; oil and gas; construction), and ride-sharing (e.g., Uber).
 Gellatly's published work appears in world-class outlets, such as Journal of Management, Journal of Applied Psychology, Journal of Organizational Behavior, Organizational Research Methods, Journal of Management Information Systems, and Human Resource Management.

 Professional Associations and Editorial Boards